deeproy2007/Churn-Analysis/README.md

 Instead of only tracking churn percentage, the analysis focuses on:

-- identifying high-risk customer segments
+- Identifying high-risk customer segments
-- detecting the main churn drivers
+- Detecting the main churn drivers
-- measuring asset loss caused by churn
+- Measuring asset loss caused by churn
-- estimating potential savings through retention strategies
+- Estimating potential savings through retention strategies

 The project combines SQL-based analytics with Power BI dashboards to create a business-focused churn intelligence system.